Jun 23, 2017Student Leadership Development Institute Blog

 By Matthew Cowles

-Having learned what I had from that class I have decided to spend my summer further teaching myself how to make and age cheeses on my own.
-I encourage anyone interested in cheese to try this out if you have the time, you will not be disappointed.
+Having learned from that class, I have decided to spend my summer further teaching myself how to make and age cheeses on my own.
+I encourage anyone interested in cheese to try this out if you have the time–you will not be disappointed.
 The list of materials needed for this is actually quite small.
-You will need a cheese press, which runs for about $149.99 on amazon, a wine fridge for aging your cheese, as well as citric acid, direct-set mesophilic starte, direct-set thermophilic starter, rennet, stainless steel bowls, a thermometer, and a mold for hard cheeses.
-Of course you do not need all of these cultures for cheese, but with this you will be able to make anything from ricotta to manchego or the ever so delightful drunken goat, with the addition of red wine that is.
+You will need a cheese press, which runs for about $150 on Amazon, a wine fridge for aging your cheese, as well as citric acid, direct-set mesophilic starter, direct-set thermophilic starter, rennet, stainless steel bowls, a thermometer, and a mold for hard cheeses.
+Of course, you do not need all of these cultures for cheese, but with this, you will be able to make anything from ricotta to manchego or the ever so delightful drunken goat, with the addition of red wine, that is.

-When looking for recipes I have found Cheesemaking.com to be one of the best to go to for ideas and new cheeses to try.
-I myself this summer will be making Drunken goat, Manchego, and aged Tomme.
-When aging cheeses, you will need a wine fridge so that you can set the correct temperature for the process, humidity, and temperature which play a huge role in this step.
-During the aging process it is typical for cheese to dry out, and even develop a hard rind.
-To prevent this, you can coat the cheese with a high quality olive oil, or even dip the cheese into cheese wax, which will help protect it from the air.
+When looking for recipes, I have found cheesemaking.com to be one of the best to go to for ideas and new cheeses to try.
+This summer, I will be making drunken goat, manchego, and aged tomme cheese.
+When aging cheeses, you will need a wine fridge so that you can set the correct temperature for the process, humidity, and temperature, all of which play a huge role in this step.
+During the aging process, it is typical for a cheese to dry out and even develop a hard rind.
+To prevent this, you can coat the cheese with a high-quality olive oil or even dip the cheese into cheese wax, which will help to protect it from the air.